thi-ng/blog/2016/20160105-evolutionary-failures.md

 Fundamentally, an SDF is a mathematical function, which returns the signed distance between a point and the surface of an object.
-So for a sphere the function would return the distance between the point and sphere’s origin minus the radius.
-If the distance is negative, the point is inside, if positive outside, and if zero, it’s on the surface itself.
+So for a sphere the function would return the distance between the point and sphere's origin minus the radius.
+If the distance is negative, the point is inside, if positive outside, and if zero, it's on the surface itself.
 Whereas SDFs are mostly used for realtime GPU rendering in pixel shaders, my main interest in them so far has been in defining [voxel](https://en.wikipedia.org/wiki/Voxel) geometries and constructing mesh files from those for later offline processing (e.g. for 3D